Forcing the $\Pi^1_n$-Uniformization Property: Main Proof

 \end{enumerate}

-At limit stages $\eta$ of $\alpha+1$-allowable forcings we take the direct limit of the initial segments, i.e. For a $\forceP_{\eta}$-generic filter $G_{\eta}$, we let Finally we let Note that $I_{\eta}$ is always well defined, as the ranks of the $f$ values form a decreasing sequence of ordinals, by definition.
-This ends the definition of the rules for $\alpha+1$-allowability over the ground model $W$.
+At limit stages $\eta$ of $\alpha+1$-allowable forcings we take the inverse limit of the initial segments, i.e. Finally we let This ends the definition of the rules for $\alpha+1$-allowability over the ground model $W$.
+To summarize: